hectorxm25/recursive-reasoning/README.md

 # Strategic Punishment: A Computational Model of Reputational Signaling

 This repository contains the code and results for a computational modeling project exploring how strategic considerations about audience beliefs influence punishment behavior.
-This project was completed as part of MIT's 9.660 (Computational Cognitive Science) final project.
+This is my 9.660 Fall 2025 final project.

 ## Overview